OMAD (One Meal a Day): Benefits, Risks, and Who It's For

 What Happens During a 23-Hour Fast

 By 23 hours of fasting, your body has been in a sustained fat-burning state for roughly 11 hours beyond the initial metabolic switch.
+The fasting zones chart plots where each of the following lands on the clock.
 Key physiological events include:

 Sustained ketone production.
 After 18 to 24 hours without food, the liver begins producing ketone bodies (beta-hydroxybutyrate, acetoacetate) at meaningful levels.
 Ketones serve as an efficient alternative fuel for the brain and have been shown to have neuroprotective and anti-inflammatory properties (Veech et al., 2001, IUBMB Life).